 - The first is that, after the first few months, a baby should eat at roughly the same times each day.

 - The second is that babies should have a few big feeds rather than a lot of small ones.

 - And the third is that the baby should fit into the rhythm of the family.

 - American parents think that the better we are at parenting, the faster our kids will develop.
 French parents just don’t seem so anxious for their kids to get head starts.
 They don’t push them to reach milestones ahead of schedule.

 - “Awakening” is about introducing a child to sensory experiences, including tastes.
 It doesn’t always require the parent’s active involvement.
 It can come from observation and play as the child’s senses are sharpened.
 It’s the first step toward teaching him to be a cultivated adult who knows how to enjoy himself.
-Awakening is a kind of training for children in how to soak up the pleasure and richness of the moment.
+Awakening is a kind of training for children to learn how to soak up the pleasure and richness of the moment.

-- The parents I see in Paris today really do seem to have found a balance between listening to their kids and being clear that it’s the parents who are in charge (even if they sometimes have to remind themselves of this).
+- The parents I see in Paris today do seem to have found a balance between listening to their kids and being clear that it’s the parents who are in charge (even if they sometimes have to remind themselves of this).

-Chapter 6: “day care?”
+Chapter 6: “daycare?”

 - American parents tend to voice daycare if they can afford to by hiring nannies, staying at home, or utilizing family connections.
-But upper-middle class parents are fighting to get their children into public, neighborhood daycares or “crèche”
+But upper-middle-class parents are fighting to get their children into public, neighborhood daycares or “crèche.”

-- An in-house cook at each crèche prepares a four course lunch from scratch each day.
+- An in-house cook at each crèche prepares a four-course lunch from scratch each day.
 A truck arrives several times a week with seasonal, fresh, sometimes even organic ingredients.